antixenoinitiative/warden.bot/README.md

 Example: If the active bot is GuardianAI, it can invoke "Warden.Fun" to include the bot and what commmand path (folder) to include.
 'Fun' would be a subfolder.
 - Feature: active bot can choose to "ignore" commands from within its own folder path.

+## Index.js
+Contains a lot of comments about how the modularity works.
+Please review that section.
+It will get added to this readme in the future.

 ## Development
 Setting up a local copy of the bot for development.